 • indifference, avoidance of informal contacts;

-• lack of participation in the lives of other people or excessive attachment to a particular person;
+• lack of participation in the lives of other people or excessive attachment to a specific person;

 5. Psychosomatic reactions and decreased immunity;